russell-parrott/reet/README.md

 The Standard defines, tests, and enforces the conditions under which trust in AI systems can be established, preserved, and demonstrably proven.

-##  Structural Governance Standard for AI

-The Structural Governance Standard for AI covers the full framework required to make AI governance enforceable in operation.

-This includes:

-- **The 15 Structural Questions** — a universal trust interrogation framework applicable across jurisdictions and sectors.
-- **Operational Countermeasures** — safeguards that make affirmative answers enforceable in live systems, including but not limited to the stop/redirect mechanism.
-- **Structural Tests** — pass/fail verifications linked to each structural question to prove compliance.

 ## Components

 | Directory | Description |